Services

 Pediatric Therapies

-Our Therapeutic Listening is an evidenced-based auditory intervention.
-Children wear special headphones that play special music that has been “filtered” or modified in order to expose the nervous system to low, medium and high pitch sounds.
-The music is specifically selected to target the child’s state of mind and target functional goals.
-It can improve self-regulation, attention to task, ability to tolerate transition, and visual-motor delays.
+Therapeutic Listening is an evidence-based auditory intervention designed to support sensory processing and functional outcomes.
+Children wear specialized headphones that play music which has been carefully filtered to expose the nervous system to a range of low, medium, and high-frequency sounds.
+The music is strategically selected to match the child’s current state and address individualized functional goals.
+Therapeutic Listening can help improve self-regulation, attention, transition tolerance, and visual-motor integration

 • Neurologic and orthopedic disorders